 He began practicing for up to eight hours with his dance partner Kym Johnson.
 A few weeks later the two were rumored to hang out together.
 They got engaged on February 27TH, 2016, and married on July 31st, 2016.

 Outside of business and love, Robert Herjavec is passionate about cars.
-He loves riding a Ferrari and is an avid collector of cars.
-He has some very rare kinds of car in his collection.
+He loves riding a Ferrari and is an avid collector of cars, with some very rare cars in his collection.
 He has taken part in the well known Ferrari Challenge.
 Herjavec loves to run and play golf in his past time.

 Robert Herjavec is among the world’s top businessmen and investors.
 He believes in investing not just for profit, but for creating revenues for other individuals as well.